Generalizable LLM Learning of Graph Synthetic Data with Post-training Alignment

 \section{Analysis}

-While using purely synthetic data and designed rewards to tune the model using RL achieves good results for certain tasks, the RL methods we use (GRPO and DPO) still cannot achieve a universal performance boost when testing on different domains.
+While using purely synthetic data and designed rewards to tune the model using post-training alignment achieves good results for certain tasks, the alignment methods we use (GRPO and DPO) still cannot achieve a universal performance boost when testing on different domains.
 We further conduct additional analysis using \textsc{Qwen2.5-7B-Instruct} to understand the gap between synthetic and real-world reasoning.